 New York Aquarium

 Located on the beach at Coney Island, New York Aquarium is home to more than 500 species of marine wildlife, ranging from playful penguins and adorable sea otters to the often misunderstood sharks.
 Get a front-row seat at the outdoor Aquatheater and watch sea lions bond with their trainers during an unforgettable interactive show.
-The Spineless exhibit offers a peek at bizarre invertebrates like Pacific octopuses, moon jellies, and zombie worms.
+The Spineless exhibit offers a peek at bizarre invertebrates like Pacific octopuses, moon jellies, and the Japanese spider crab.
 Kids will love to don their special glasses in the 4D theater, which combines the drama of a 3D movie with built-in sensory effects.
 Tickets start at $25.95 for children ages 3-12 and $29.95 for adults and children ages 13 and up, and the aquarium is open daily.
 Tickets are timed and must be purchased in advance.

 602 Surf Avenue, Brooklyn, NY 11224